Anna-LenaSchubert/ScientificNetwork/content/authors/gfrischkorn/_index.md

 ---
-role: Postdoctoral researchers
+role: Postdoctoral researcher
-bio: His My research is concerned with individual differences in cognitive abilities and the related cognitive processes such as working memory or attention.
+bio: His research is concerned with individual differences in cognitive abilities and the related cognitive processes such as working memory or attention.
 interests:
   - Intelligence, Working Memory, Processing Speed
   - Psychometrics